scrabbletank/farhome-rules/spacehome/rulesdoc.md

 >
 > **Throw**
 >- Damage: 0/2
->- Damage Type: Lightning
+>- Damage Type: Energy
 >- Range: 5/10
 >- Critical Effect: Inflicts Suppression/crit
 > Must be Armed before it can be thrown.
 Explodes in a 3x3 tile area centered on a tile in range.
 Throwing past the first range has a 50% chance to land 1 tile off from your target.
-Creatures make a Reflex or Toughness roll against 5 Enhanced dice.
+Creatures make a Reflex roll against 5 Enhanced dice.

 >**Stun Grenade**
 >- Loadout: 1
 >- AP: 1
->- Tags: _EMP_
 >
 > ***Attacks***
 >